How to Give Your Chicken a Health Check

 Your chicken’s beak should be smooth, without cracks or other damages.
 The top and bottom should align, with the top one being slightly longer.
 Healthy chickens keep their beak closed most of the time.

-A grown chicken who is not broody or moulting should have a firm, bright red comb.
-It should be positioned according to the breed standard, i.e. if the breed’s comb is upright, it should not be hanging or looking shrivelled.
+A grown chicken who is not broody or molting should have a firm, bright red comb.
+It should be positioned according to the breed standard, i.e. if the breed’s comb is upright, it should not be hanging or looking shriveled.

 When you first let your chickens out in the morning the crop should be empty, as they should have spent all night digesting their food.
 After eating, the crop will feel firm, but not rock-hard.
 If it never seems empty or the hen’s breath is really foul smelling, you could be dealing with an impacted or sour crop.

-Unless she is moulting, your chicken should have a shiny and full plumage.
-Bald patches or ruffled feathers could be a sign of stress, parasites or behavioural problems within the group.
-It’s important that you know what moulting looks like as it happens at least once a year, and should not be confused with other feather problems.
+Unless she is molting, your chicken should have a shiny and full plumage.
+Bald patches or ruffled feathers could be a sign of stress, parasites or behavioral problems within the group.
+It’s important that you know what molting looks like as it happens at least once a year and should not be confused with other feather problems.